A land severance divides a parcel of land into two or more new lots or as a lot addition to an abutting property.

 Trustees are open to developing outside-of-the-box solutions such as the recent offer to the City of Hamilton to stretch property acquisition payments over multiple years.
 The best interest of the community is in mind and there will be a positive outcome.

-Learning environments for students includes school buildings and properties that are well-maintained, safe, caring and inclusive.
+Learning environments for students include school buildings and properties that are well-maintained, safe, caring and inclusive.
 It’s important that school life promotes a culture of well-being and is reflective of a healthy environment – both inside and outside.

-The infrastructure related to Ancaster schools is aging and requires much needed attention and revitalization.
+The infrastructure related to Ancaster schools is aging and requires much-needed attention and revitalization.
 More than $35 million has been directed to supporting school renewal in the Ancaster community.
 Capital improvement approvals to date include: